Food in Turkey: Fall in love with these 8 Best Turkish Foods

 honey and cream.

-You can get coffee but you’ll have to pay extra for that since it isn’t part of a traditional Turkish breakfast.
+Typically unlimited Turkish tea is also included.
+You can get coffee but you’ll have to pay extra for that since it isn’t included.

 I have never been able to finish my portion of this meal.
 It is just too much food.